Oct 5, 2021

 Maybe you take a note from the scene in “Fight Club” (1999) and use a cowboy shot to capture the action between two characters in close proximity within the frame.
 Or maybe the scene from “Pulp Fiction” (1994) is more your style.

-At the end of the day, you’ve got a repertoire of production knowledge and skills that you can use to give new life to the cowboy shot.
+At the end of the day, you’ve got a repertoire of production knowledge and skills that you can use to give new life to the cowboy shot — and hopefully the best camera for your projects.
 So don’t pass up on an opportunity to use this shot just because you’re not using it in the traditional way.